leanprover-community/blog/posts/backstage-with-pechersky.md

 we do have that the Laplacian expansion of `det` is equal.

 That time that I joined the mathlib community was May/June 2020.
-I was very lonely, due to the pandemic I was not interacting with any one other than my mother and grandmother, very anxious, all I had was my work.
+I was very lonely, due to the pandemic I was not interacting with any one daily in person other than my mother and grandmother, very anxious, all I had was my work.
 So Zulip and the mathlib community was such a warm place where I could interact with others on mutually interesting topics.
 And it gave me the opportunity to take some of my thoughts that were being wasted on anxious thoughts about safety and food and health and renavigate